AnupDudhe/deleteafterpractice/B48/linux.md

 chmod u=rw,g=w,o=rwx filename

 ls -l
 ll        - metadata of files

+ls -l -h --block-size=GB /

+normal file - link 1
+directory - 2   when ever a file is created within the number will increment by 1

+softlink of file or directory -> both will have link count as 1

+hardlink of file -> will have link as 2